sharpliner/sharpliner/README.md

 ## Something missing?

 This project is still under development and we probably don't cover 100% of the cases, properties and tasks.
 If you find a missing feature / API / property / use case, file an issue in project's repository - or even better - file a PR and we will work with you to get you going!

+If you want to start contributing, either you already know about something missing or you can choose from some of the open issues.
+Ideal change to start with, if you want to get the feel for the project, can be for example a missing part of the model (missing property or some definition).
+We are very responsive and will help you review your first change so that you can continue with something advanced!

+Another way to start is to use Sharpliner to define your own, already existing pipeline.
+This way you can uncover missing features or you can introduce shortcuts for definitions of build tasks or similar that you use frequently.
+Contributions like these are also very welcome!
+In these cases, it is worth starting with describing your intent in an issue first.